Key Performance Indicators

 Our strong focus on measuring and monitoring EHS performance data enables us to highlight successes and identify program areas for continuous improvement, helping provide a meaningful picture of how our operations affect the natural and workplace environment and the communities where we are located.
 We are also working to better understand our extended product and operational footprint to identify opportunities to further mitigate our impact.

 Please click here to read more about the scope for our data collection.

 Pfizer's scope for data collection is directed by our EHS Standards.
 With the exception of smaller sources (leased R&D < 50k sq ft and Commercial / Logistics Centers < 100k sq ft), EHS performance data includes Pfizer manufacturing, R&D, commercial and logistics center facilities and excludes outsourced operations.

 Environmental data is baseline-adjusted in accordance with the Greenhouse Gas Protocol for World Resources Institute's (WRI) Corporate Standard.
 Facility closures are included in the data set while divested units are not.
 Injury and illness data does not follow WRI since it is rate-based and is therefore, not baseline adjusted.

 Pfizer emphasizes accuracy, transparency and usability when disclosing and reporting our EHS performance.
 We report annually on key EHS performance indicators, many of which follow Global Reporting Initiative (GRI) guidelines and consider the UN Global Compact Principles.

-- 2012: Pfizer was named to the Carbon Performance Leadership Index for both the Global 500 and the S&P 500, one of only three health care companies to be recognized globally – a first for Pfizer!
+- 2012: Pfizer’s was named to CDP’s Carbon Performance Leadership Index for both the Global 500 and the S&P 500 – one of three health care companies to be recognized globally!